-This Topical Group of the American Physical Society shall be called the Topical Group on Quantum Information.
+This Division of the American Physical Society shall be called the Division of Quantum Information.

 ARTICLE II — OBJECTIVE

-The objective of the Topical Group shall be the advancement and diffusion of knowledge concerning the physics of quantum information, concepts and computing.
-The Topical Group will serve as a focus for fundamental problems of quantum theory, such as entangled states; quantum information, including quantum cryptography; and quantum computing.
+The objective of the Division shall be the advancement and diffusion of knowledge concerning the physics of quantum information, concepts and computing.
+The Division will serve as a focus for fundamental problems of quantum theory, such as entangled states; quantum information, including quantum cryptography; and quantum computing.

 ARTICLE III — ENABLING CONSTITUTIONAL PROVISION